diidnen/Automatic-Image-Captioning/README.md

 - **Text Processing**: The captions are tokenized and converted to word embeddings for feeding into the LSTM model.
 - **Data Augmentation**: To enhance model generalization, we perform random image transformations (e.g., flipping, rotation).

-### 3. **Feature Extraction with ResNet**
-ResNet, a powerful pre-trained model, is used to extract features from images:
-- We load a **pre-trained ResNet50** model, remove its final classification layer, and use the rest of the network to extract image features.
-- These features are then used as input to the LSTM.
--